Datastar Racket SDK

 retry-duration : (or/c exact-positive-integer? #f) = #f

 Patches HTML elements into the DOM.
 Supports various patch modes including outer, inner, replace, prepend, append, before, after, and remove.
+The namespace parameter can be used to specify SVG or MathML namespaces when patching elements.

 procedure